KJ5CYM/IGVC-CBV1/README.md

 # IGVC-CBV1
+This is a failed project!
+The board as it stands does not work, due to my own amateur mistakes.

 This board is the first step in a project to replace Arduino with custom hardware on the robot for the UT IGVC Team.

 # Original Designers and Developers (2023)